+40 dBA Fast Lmax between 9 AM and 9 PM;

+35 dBA Fast Lmax between 9 PM and 9AM;

+50 dBC Fast Lmax between 9 AM and 9 PM; and

+45 dBC Fast Lmax between 9 PM and 9AM.

+Noise measurement standards and procedures that must be used are contained in Appendix A.

-SECTION 5: PERMIT REVIEW AND PROCESS – The procedural provisions of Article II, Sections 2, 3 and 4 shall apply to the review and issuance or denial of Small WTG Wind Energy Facilities permits under this Local Law.
+SECTION 5: PERMIT REVIEW AND PROCESS – The procedural provisions of Article II, Sections 2, 3 and 4 shall apply to the review and issuance or denial of Small WTG Wind Energy Facilities permits under this 2016 Local Law.